External Thermal Therapy (Hyperthermia)

 When it comes to attacking cancer cells, incorporating heat can be effective in enhancing treatment.
-The Department of Radiation Oncology at the University of Maryland Marlene and Stewart Greenebaum Cancer Center (UMGCC) is now offering external thermal therapy, also known as hyperthermia.
+The Department of Radiation Oncology at the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC) is now offering external thermal therapy, also known as hyperthermia.

 External thermal therapy is highly recommended when treating breast cancer patients with chest wall reoccurrence, as well as other superficial or palpable cancers, especially occurring in an area of previous radiation.

 External thermal therapy involves heating tumors to between 40 – 45º degrees C. The heat sensitizes tumor cells to other forms of standard therapy, including radiation and chemotherapy.
 It is a non-invasive procedure, and requires no general anesthesia.
 Patients undergo one hour-long session two to three times a week for roughly 4-5 weeks.